This Article Covers:

 After a fire, smoke and soot continue to cause damage long after the flames are out.
 Furniture, electronics, and other textiles trap odors and harmful chemicals, while soot can stain materials, corrode electronics, and damage HVAC systems.
 Beyond the odors, soot contains carcinogens and can become a risk if not removed.

 The water used to extinguish fires adds another layer of risk, soaking walls, floors, and furniture.
-If left untreated, water can be as harmful as the fire itself, leading to mold growth within 72 hours, weakening structures, and affecting indoor air quality.
+If left untreated, water can be just as harmful as the fire itself, leading to mold growth within 72 hours, weakening structures, and negatively impacting indoor air quality.
 These dangers make post-fire restoration both complex and urgent.

 Safety Precautions When Cleaning Up After a Fire